jtsage/FS_Mod_Checker/README.md

 This little program will take a look at your mod install folder and inform you of what it finds.

+## This program is dead - try the new version https://github.com/FSGModding/FSG_Mod_Assistant

 ## What this does

 This program provides lots of information.